Ukraine crisis: German Chancellor Olaf Scholz still seeking his role | DW | 11.02.2022

 Referring back to talks with the French president and Polish leader on Tuesday and the Danish head of government on Wednesday, Scholz said: "Further military aggression by Russia against Ukraine would entail very serious political, economic and strategic consequences for Russia."
 On this point, he said, there was "unity and determination."

-Estonia's Prime Minister Kaja Kallas responded by calling for "unity, determination, and strategic patience".
-Any sign of a lac of unity or resolve in the EU and NATO could send the wrong signal to Russia, she said.
+Estonia's Prime Minister Kaja Kallas responded by calling for "unity, determination, and strategic patience."
+Any sign of a lack of unity or resolve in the EU and NATO could send the wrong signal to Russia, she said.

-The German refusal to deliver arms to Ukraine, as it is a "crisis region" has been met with criticism at home and abroad.
+Germany's refusal to deliver arms to Ukraine, due to its status as a "crisis region," has been met with criticism at home and abroad.
 Even under former Chancellor Angela Merkel, this policy met with little international approval.
 After all, German weapons manufacturers have been doing business with Egypt, Israel, and the Kurds for years.
 What's the difference?

+In line with his center-left Social Democrat Party (SPD), Scholz long described it as a "private-sector project" and the approval process as "completely apolitical."

-"If Russia invades, that means tanks and troops crossing the border of Ukraine, again, then there will be no longer a Nord Stream 2. we will put an end to it," US President Biden stressed on Monday at a joint press conference with the German chancellor, who seemed reluctant to give a clear statement.
+"If Russia invades, that means tanks and troops crossing the border of Ukraine, again, then there will be no longer a Nord Stream 2.
+We will put an end to it," United States President Joe Biden stressed on Monday at a joint press conference with the German chancellor, who seemed reluctant to give a clear statement.

 "This federal government is unlucky to have just come into office when this crisis exploded politically and developed into a major transatlantic, Euro-Atlantic crisis," said the former head of the Munich Security Conference, Wolfgang Ischinger.

 Indeed, the challenges to the Germany's new coalition government have been considerable.
-While the electorate was impressed with Olaf Scholz's quiet, reserved and pragmatic style during last year's election campaign, a growing number of critics now say he is too quiet and Scholz has seen his approval ratings tumble in the polls.
+While the electorate had been impressed with Olaf Scholz's quiet, reserved and pragmatic style during last year's election campaign, a growing number of critics now say he is too quiet, and Scholz has seen his approval ratings tumble in the polls.

 His apparent ambivalence is no accident.
 Scholz has to take into account many differing opinions within his own party.
 Traditionally, many in the SPD have a degree of sympathy for Moscow.
 In the 1980s, the SPD considered rapprochement with the Soviet Union.
 Some members of the SPD from former East Germany have connections with Russia that date back to a divided Germany.

-Note: This article was originally written in German, and first published on February 9.
-It has been updated to reflect latest developments on this topic.